erikdubois/Arc-Theme-Colora/README.md

     * `libgtk-3-dev` for Debian based distros or `gtk3-devel` (RPM) and `libgtk-3-devel` in Solus
     * `git` if you want to clone the source directory

-There are several tutorial articles on several distro's:
+There are several tutorial articles about arc colora on several distro's:

 	* Linux Mint
 	* Ubuntu